Are you in the market for a new or used car? You might want to get rid of your old one first.

 - Electronic problems (more common in newer cars)

 - Engine problems

-With the exception of electronic problems, these issues are more likely to occur in older, higher-mileage, and seldom-driven vehicles.
-In other words, the 20-year-old car under the tarp in your yard is probably going to be more problematic than the three-year-old commuter car that just rolled off its lease.
+With the exception of electronic problems, these issues are more likely to occur in older, higher-mileage, and seldomly driven vehicles.
+A 20-year-old car under a tarp in your yard is probably going to be more problematic than the three-year-old commuter car you drive to work each day.